Maintaining Leiden Communities in Large Dynamic Graphs: Theoretical Analysis of Leiden

 In essence, each community $C$ (or sub-community $S$) of Leiden is subpartition $\gamma$-dense, since (1) any sub-community in $C$ (or $S$) is locally optimized, and (2) all sub-communities are $\gamma$-connected.
-Notably, as shown in Figure \ref{fig:inc_methods}(\subref{fig:inc_methods:hit}), vertex optimality ensures the first condition by design since any sub-community will be a supervertex in {\tt inc-movement} of the next iteration.
+Notably, as shown in Fig. \ref{fig:inc_methods}\subref{fig:inc_methods:hit}, vertex optimality ensures the first condition by design since any sub-community will be a supervertex in {\tt inc-movement} of the next iteration.
 Thus, we will develop a new refinement algorithm, {\tt inc-refinement}, to preserve $\gamma$-connectivity of sub-communities.

 Next, we analyze the $\gamma$-connectivity property under two kinds of graph updates, i.e., \emph{edge deletion} and \emph{edge insertion}.
 For any vertex $v_i$ within a sub-community $S_i$ with a $\gamma$-order, we denote an intermediate subsequence of the $\gamma$-order containing $v_i$ by $I_i \subseteq S_i$, and the subsequence $U_i = I_i \setminus \{v_i\}$ is an intermediate subsequence of the $\gamma$-order before merging $v_i$.
-For lack of space, all the proofs of lemmas are shown in the appendix of the full version \cite{hitleiden} of this paper.

 \textit{\underline{(1) Edge deletion.}} We consider the deletions of both intra-sub-community edges and cross-sub-community edges: \begin{lemma} Given an intra-sub-community edge deletion $(v_i, v_j, -\alpha)$, assume $v_j$ is before $v_i$ in the $\gamma$-order of the sub-community.
 The effects of the edge deletion can be described by the following four cases: \begin{enumerate} \item $v_i$ could be removed from its sub-community only if $\alpha > \frac{2m \cdot w(v_i, U_i) - \gamma \cdot d(v_i) \cdot d(U_i)}{4m + 2w(v_i, U_i)}$;